sanmai/pipeline/README.md

 Pipeline is a final class.
 It comes with a pair of interfaces to aid you with [composition over inheritance](https://stackoverflow.com/questions/30683432/inheritance-over-composition).

+In general, Pipeline instances are mutable, meaning every Pipeline-returning method returns the very same Pipeline instance.
+This gives us great flexibility on trusting someone or something to add processing stages to a Pipeline instance, while also avoiding non-obivius mistakes, raised from a need to strictly follow a fluid interface.
+E.g. if you add a processing stage, it stays there no matter if you capture the return value or not.

 # Caveats

 - Since most callback are [lazily evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation) as more data coming in and out, you must consume the results with a plain `foreach` or use a `reduce()` to make sure processing happens.